-This exhibit will be on display on the first floor of Laramie County Library from June 10 to August 21.
+This exhibit was displayed on the first floor of Laramie County Library from June 10, 2022 to August 21, 2022.

 Click on each pair listed above to learn more about their artist book and to view their statements, biographies, and websites.